 How can you come up with strategies that improve their customer experience?
 Make things simpler, more interactive, faster?

-Revolutionise how the world engages with ideas and information
+Revolutionize how the world engages with ideas and information

-Revolutionise says they are risk takers, bold, accelerating innovation and ready to challenge the way things are done today.
+Revolutionize says they are risk takers, bold, accelerating innovation and ready to challenge the way things are done today.